-- (7) Only one person from a given residence per day may leave the premises under clause 6 (necessary goods or services), except where: - (a) the person leaves the premises to obtain goods or services: - for health or medical purposes (including vaccinations) under clause 6(1)(b); or - (ii) provided by a: - (A) financial institution under clause 6(1)(c)(i); or - (B) government body or government agency under clause 6(1)(c) (ii); or - (b) the person is a parent or guardian of a child and they cannot access any child-minding assistance (whether on a paid or voluntary basis) so that they can leave the premises without the child; or - (c) it is necessary for the person to provide, or the person requires, care and support due to: - (i) age, infirmity, disability, illness or a chronic health condition; or - (ii) matters relating to the person's health (including mental health or pregnancy). - (8) Where a person leaves the premises under clause 9 (exercise), the person must only use a vehicle where: - (a) the person is using it by themselves; or - (b) the person is using it with another person with whom they ordinarily reside in accordance with these directions, and it is not otherwise reasonably practicable for the person to undertake exercise without using a vehicle.
+- (7) Only one person from a given residence per day may leave the premises under clause 6 (necessary goods or services), except where: - (a) the person leaves the premises to obtain goods or services: - (i) for health or medical purposes (including vaccinations) under clause 6(1)(b); or - (ii) provided by a: - (A) financial institution under clause 6(1)(c)(i); or - (B) government body or government agency under clause 6(1)(c) (ii); or - (b) the person is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can leave the premises without the child or dependant, then the child or dependant may accompany that person when leaving the premises; or - (c) it is necessary for the person to provide, or the person requires, care and support due to: - (i) age, infirmity, disability, illness or a chronic health condition; or - (ii) matters relating to the person's health (including mental health or pregnancy). - (8) Where a person leaves the premises under clause 9 (exercise), the person must only use a vehicle where: - (a) the person is using it by themselves; or - (b) the person is using it with another person with whom they ordinarily reside in accordance with these directions, and it is not otherwise reasonably practicable for the person to undertake exercise without using a vehicle.

-Note: if a person needs to access an area within 5km of their premises for exercise, but can only do so due to mobility (such as a parent with a young child or a person with disability) or safety reasons (such as needing to exercise in an area with greater passive surveillance) by using a vehicle with another person with whom they do not live, then it would not be reasonably practicable for that person to undertake exercise without sharing a vehicle to do so.
+Note: if a person needs to access an area within 10km of their premises for exercise, but can only do so due to mobility (such as a parent with a young child or a person with disability) or safety reasons (such as needing to exercise in an area with greater passive surveillance) by using a vehicle with another person with whom they do not live, then it would not be reasonably practicable for that person to undertake exercise without sharing a vehicle to do so.